seongwoojang1123/Explainable-Prediction-of-CBCT-Defined-TMJ-Osteoarthritis-and-Pain-Burden-via-Vitamin-D-Status/README.md

   - SHAP analysis of the final Block-4 XGBoost model (importance table + raw plotting table)
   - Exports held-out per-patient predictions for full reproducibility

-- **7_model_performance_and_SHAP.py**
-  - Formats Table 4 and the SHAP importance table from the outputs of script 8
-  - Contains no manually entered performance values

 ## Models Used